webgptorg/book/examples/40-postprocessing.ptbk.md

 %% 🔮 Tip: Open this on GitHub or in the VSCode website to see the Mermaid graph visually

 flowchart LR
-  subgraph "✨ Sample prompt with two consecutive prompts"
+  subgraph "✨ Example: Postprocessing 1"

       direction TB